A Global Mindset

-Student international clubs as well as the Career Development center assemble résumé books exclusively for students seeking international opportunities.
+Student organizations as well as the Career Development Center assemble resume books exclusively for students seeking international opportunities.
 These books are available for any specific geography, industry or work authorization.

 Employers can conduct company briefings, networking and interviewing via video conferencing.
 Contact the Career Development Center to make arrangements.

-Each year, members of the Darden faculty lead students on Global Business Experiences to countries around the world.
+Each year, members of the Darden faculty lead students on Global Business Experiences and Global Field Experiences to countries around the world.
 If you have businesses in international locations and believe there are learning opportunities for students, we want to discuss this with you.

 - International students on F-1 status are allowed to work in the United States for summer internships/projects by using Curricular Practical Training (CPT), and one-year of full-time employment after graduation by using Optional Practical Training (OPT).
 Both authorize international students for employment in the United States without additional expense or paperwork from the employer.